Translate

 Chemotherapy

 Chemotherapy is the most common form of treatment for acute lymphoblastic leukemia.
 Chemotherapy works by killing rapidly dividing cells such as cancer cells.
 Treatment may involve the use of one or more chemotherapy drug at once, and often these agents are given straight into the bloodstream.
+The type of treatment you receive will depend on a number of factors such as your age and fitness levels.1

 Phases of treatment